Sycamore Gap tree: Destruction

-Aftermath

-The destruction of the tree led to anger and sadness.
-Over the decades, the tree had become the backdrop for marriage proposals, weddings and spreading the ashes of loved ones.
-The National Trust's regional director for the North of England said:

-The outpouring we've seen shows just how important the connection is between people and nature in its many forms, and as we consider plans for this special tree, and this very special place, we'll also look to harness that support for trees, landscapes and nature all across the country, and use the sycamore as a symbol of recovery.
+The tree was felled with a chainsaw in the early morning of 28 September 2023; the noise of the saw was apparently masked by the high winds of a storm.

+There was also damage to the nearby section of Hadrian's Wall.
 On 29 September 2023, a National Trust manager said that the stump seemed "healthy" and thought that the tree could possibly regrow in coppiced form, although he added that it would "take a few years to develop into even a small tree and around 150 to 200 years before it is anywhere close to what we have lost".
 Seeds were collected from the tree which are to be used to propagate new saplings.

-A preliminary inspection of Hadrian's Wall by Historic England revealed "some damage".
-The felled tree was cut up and removed by crane for storage on National Trust property.
+The felled tree was cut up and removed for storage by the National Trust two weeks after being cut down.
+On 12 October a crane was employed to remove the trunk, which weighed between three and four tonnes.

-On 8 March 2024, BBC News reported that the first seedlings had sprouted from genetic material recovered at the site.
-The first seedling was presented to King Charles III who announced that it would be planted in Windsor Great Park once it had matured into a sapling.
-Further seeds from the site are being grown into saplings by the National Trust that will be distributed to the school nearest the site and the UK's National Parks as well as a number of good causes.
+On 8 March 2024, BBC News reported that the first seedlings had sprouted from seeds and twigs recovered at the site.
+The first seedling was presented to King Charles III, who announced that it would be planted in Windsor Great Park once it had matured into a sapling.
+Further seeds from the site are being grown into saplings by the National Trust that will be distributed to the school nearest the site and to the UK's National Parks, as well as to a number of good causes.
 In August 2024, it was found that new shoots had appeared at the base of the stump.
+Fence and netting installed around the stump and new shoots protects them against damage from visitors.

+In July 2025 Daniel Graham and Adam Carruthers were convicted of criminal damage and sentenced to 4 years and 3 months in prison for causing £622,191 worth of damage to the tree, to run concurrently with a six-month sentence for causing £1,144 worth of damage to Hadrian's Wall; they were told that they would be released no later than 40% of the way through their sentence.
+In passing sentence, the presiding judge said that the crime manifested "sheer bravado", with Graham and Carruthers revelling in the outrage they had caused.
+Carruthers was released early in April 2026 under the Home Detention Curfew scheme.

-An art exhibition was commissioned using part of the tree's trunk.
-The initial stage was in 2024 at The Sill National Landscape Discovery Centre at Bardon Mill in the Northumberland National Park.
+An exhibition was commissioned, using part of the tree's trunk, which opened in September 2024, a year after its felling, at the Sill National Landscape Discovery Centre at Bardon Mill in the Northumberland National Park.

 The tree appears, in a digital recreation, in the 2025 post-apocalyptic coming-of-age horror film 28 Years Later.
-Director Danny Boyle said he hoped it would be "a wonderful tribute" to Northumberland's iconic tree.